patrickanyanwu/Event-Connect/README.md

     - Create, update, and delete events.
     - RSVP to events with real-time RSVP tracking.

-- **Comments:**
-    - Users can leave comments on events for discussions and feedback.

 - **Responsive UI:**
     - A modern and mobile-responsive design for a seamless user experience.

 - **Error Handling:**
-    - Proper error messages and loading states for a robust user experience.
+    - Proper error messages for a robust user experience.

 ---